 Call us at 530-823-7700 or 916-596-2700; we can help you evaluate whether the statute of limitations has passed in your specific case.

-Our attorneys have successfully defended drug cases by:
+Our attorneys have defended drug cases by:

-- Showing the police violated our client’s constitutional rights to obtain evidence, thus ensuring that evidence is thrown out.
+• Showing the police violated our client’s constitutional rights to obtain evidence, thus ensuring that evidence is thrown out.

-- Successfully demonstrating that there is insufficient evidence to pursue the case.
+• Successfully demonstrating that there is insufficient evidence to pursue the case.

-- Successfully attacking the reliability of police informants.
+• Successfully attacking the reliability of police informants.

 Under the 4th Amendment of the Constitution, you have a right to be free from unreasonable searches and seizures.
-The 4th Amendment is complex and, thanks to various supreme court cases, is an ever-evolving area of the law.
+The 4th Amendment is complex and, thanks to various Supreme Court cases, is an ever-evolving area of the law.

 The Cohen Defense Group has attorneys who are experienced in this area of the law.
-If the police violated your rights by searching you, your property, or by unlawfully seizing you or your property, then you may have a basis to argue that your rights were violated.
+If the police violated your rights by unlawfully searching you or your property, or by unlawfully seizing you or your property, then you may have a basis to argue that your rights were violated.
 We can then bring forth a motion to suppress the evidence.
 If the motion is granted, the evidence is often thrown out and the case is often dismissed.
 Don’t try to guess whether unlawful police activity took place—call us today at 530-823-7700 or 916-596-2700 so we can analyze it for you.

 We also attack the reliability of various informants.
 Police sometimes use informants to locate drugs, paraphernalia, and to identify drug dealers.